Paddington Waterside, Westminster

 Outline planning permission for the transformation of the former Paddington goods yard was granted in 1992 but its implementation was delayed by the downturn in the London property market and construction did not begin until 2000.
 The first phase of the Sheldon Square office complex at Paddington Central opened in 2002.
 Marks and Spencer moved its headquarters from Baker Street to Waterside House in 2004.

-The final canalside project is the Brunel Building, which is due for completion in 2019 and is located on the corner of North Wharf Road and Bishop’s Bridge Road.
+The final canalside project was the Brunel Building, which was completed in 2019 and is located on the corner of North Wharf Road and Bishop’s Bridge Road.

 Having filled the water’s edge, developers have now moved ‘inland’, with projects such as Paddington Exchange, a collection of 123 apartments, and Paddington Gardens, a 3.8 acre development with four residential buildings, a Marriott hotel and a primary school.